-So it was out of character for me to join my life’s first politically driven march in Washington, D.C., over the weekend – and, now, to be gearing up for the next public protest on Saturday.
+So it was out of character for me to join my life’s first politically driven march in Washington, D.C., in April 2017 – and to be gearing up for the next public protest a week later.

 I’m a scientist and I don’t want my objective agenda to be fettered by any political agenda.

 It’s why I didn’t attend the People’s Climate March in New York City in 2015, even though I lived in the area.
-And why I skipped this year’s Women’s March in Washington, even though I now live outside of D.C.
+And why I skipped this year’s Women’s March in Washington, although I now live outside D.C.

 But something changed during the first several weeks of Trump’s presidency.
 Science was under attack, and this was not okay.